-Even if you regularly use a dishwasher, a dish drainer is still a nice-to-have in any kitchen.
+Even if you regularly use a dishwasher, a dish drainer is still nice-to-have in any kitchen.
+But what’s the best dish drainer for pots and pans?
 Especially if you’re like me and like to wash your pots and pans by hand.

 Sometimes you get the balance just right, and it sits okay for hours.
 Then, crash!
 Seemingly out of nowhere, gravity affirms itself in the room and pulls down your leaning tower of Pisa.